Cosmic baryon census with fast radio bursts and gravitational waves

-We use 47 GW standard sirens with SNRs greater than 11 and an inverse false alarm rate exceeding 4 yr from GWTC-3, covering a redshift range of approximately $z < 0.8$.
-The sample consists of 42 BBHs, three neutron star-black holes (NSBHs), and two binary neutron stars (BNSs).
+\paragraph{GW standard sirens.} We use 47 GW standard sirens with SNRs greater than 11 and an inverse false alarm rate exceeding 4 yr from GWTC-3\footnote{\url{https://gwosc.org/GWTC-3}}, covering a redshift range of approximately $z < 0.8$.
+The sample consists of 42 BBHs, three neutron star-black holes (NSBHs), and two BNSs.
+We do not consider GW events detected in the LVK O4a run, mainly because during this run, Virgo is not online, and all GW events are detected by two LIGOs, resulting in relatively poorer sky localizations and luminosity distance measurements \cite{LIGOScientific:2025jau}.

-We obtain the redshift of GW170817 from the electromagnetic (EM) counterpart \citep{LIGOScientific:2017adf,LIGOScientific:2017vwq,LIGOScientific:2017zic}.
-For GW events without EM counterparts, we obtain their redshifts through the dark siren method \citep{Schutz:1986gp,Mastrogiovanni:2023emh,Gray:2023wgj} and incorporate the GLADE+ catalog \citep{Dalya:2021ewn}.
-In the following, we provide a brief introduction to the likelihood function of GW standard sirens.
-We denote the source parameters of each GW event by $\boldsymbol{\theta}$, and the population-level parameters by $\boldsymbol{\Lambda}$, including population model parameters and cosmological parameters.
-For GW events without EM counterparts, assuming a ``scale-free'' prior on the expected number of detected events $N_{\exp}$, i.e., $\pi(N_{\exp}) \propto 1/N_{\exp}$, the likelihood function of the GW data set $\{x_{\rm GW}\}$ composed of $N_{\rm GW}$ GW events \citep{Mastrogiovanni:2021wsd,KAGRA:2021duu}, is given by
+We obtain the redshift of GW170817 from the electromagnetic (EM) counterpart \cite{LIGOScientific:2017adf,LIGOScientific:2017vwq,LIGOScientific:2017zic}.
+For GW events without EM counterparts, we infer their redshifts through the dark siren method \cite{Schutz:1986gp,Mastrogiovanni:2023emh,Gray:2023wgj} and incorporate the GLADE+ catalog \cite{Dalya:2021ewn}.
+In the dark siren method, assuming the GW sources all originate from galaxies, we can cross-match sky localizations of GW events with galaxies collected in galaxy catalogs, and identify a serious potential host galaxy.
+These potential host galaxies provide redshift priors for GW events, which help to infer cosmological parameters in a hierarchical Bayesian framework.
+Furthermore, GW population models can help break degeneracies of masses and redshifts in GW detections, thereby providing additional redshift information \cite{Taylor:2011fs,Ezquiaga:2022zkx,Mastrogiovanni:2023emh,Gray:2023wgj}. {In this paper, we use the public pipeline \texttt{ICAROGW} \cite{Mastrogiovanni:2023zbw} to compute the GW likelihood function, denoted as $\mathcal{L}_{\rm GW}$.
+The explicit formulas can be found in Refs~\cite{Mastrogiovanni:2023emh,Gray:2023wgj}.}